mastodon/documentation/content/en/methods/accounts.md

 **Version history:**\
 x.y.z - added

-Deletes the avatar or header picture associated with the user's profile.
+Deletes the avatar or header image associated with the user's profile.

 #### Request